rombrew/phobia/doc/GettingStarted.md

 	# pm_p_set_point_w_rpm <rpm>
 	# pm_p_track_point_x_g <x>

-By default PMC is in servo mode after a blind start.
+By default PMC is in servo mode after a blind spinup.
 It can be disabled as follows.

 	# pm_m_bitmask_servo_control_loop 0